rsksmart/devportal-1.0/rif/multisig/product.md

 nextUrl: '/rif/multisig/gnosis-summary/'
 ---

-The product for RIF Multisig consists of porting and increasing the existing Gnosis SDK to allow RSK developers to operate multisig accounts in a safe and intuitive way, following the documentation and a sample application that will help with the correct implementation of the Gnosis solution.
+The product for RIF Multisig consists of porting and increasing the existing Gnosis SDK to allow Rootstock (RSK) developers to operate multisig accounts in a safe and intuitive way, following the documentation and a sample application that will help with the correct implementation of the Gnosis solution.

 In short, it implies:

-* Deploying Gnosis smart contracts in RSK
+* Deploying Gnosis smart contracts in Rootstock (RSK)
 * Test (and correct if necessary) the existing functionality in the SDK
 * Adding the required functionalities that are not supported yet, either collaborating or creating our own libraries
 * Documenting the correct processes for creating and operating multisig accounts